 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Sep 04, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 04, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 If you’re one of Fidelity Investments’ 27 million customers, there’s a credit card that could help boost your retirement savings or kid’s college fund.
 The Fidelity® Rewards Visa Signature® Card costs nothing to carry but will deposit 2% cash back into your Fidelity account*, a nice way to feather your nest egg.